Overview for Biologics GxP Applications

 - Octet systems offer high throughput and sensitive methods for Fc receptor binding analysis

 - A variety of biosensor surfaces are available and allow for flexibility and rapid optimization of assay format

 Ligand binding potency assays on the Octet platform

 Reproducible and accurate relative ligand binding potency methods can be developed using analytical technologies.
-These methods can be used to asses lot-to-lot variability by monitoring either the kinetics of binding or by comparing affinity constants.
-They can also be used to determine the stability of the different lots of the drug, hence the method has to indicate stability.
-Due to their ease of use and fast time to results, real-time label-free analytical techniques are increasingly becoming attractive for the development of methods for assessing the potency of drug candidates.
+These methods can be used to assess lot-to-lot variability by monitoring either the drug binding response or the kinetics of binding including affinity constants.
+These parameters typically change with changing stability of the different lots of the drug.
+As a result, an appropriate method for lot release must be stability indicating.
+Due to its ease of use and fast time to results, the Octet technique is increasingly becoming attractive for the development of methods for assessing the potency of drug candidates.